thma/ThreepennyElectron/README.md

 Haskell IDE [Leksah](http://leksah.org/).
 It's rock solid technology.
 But it's also quite dated and the imperative programming model is not an ideal fit for a purely functional language like Haskell.

-So even though I'm a Haskell enthusiast I tend to agree with [Gabriel Gonzales "Immature" rating](https://github.com/Gabriel439/post-rfc/blob/master/sotu.md#standalone-gui-applications) for Haskell's support of standalone GUI Applications.
+So even though I'm a Haskell enthusiast I tended to agree with [Gabriel Gonzales "Immature" rating](https://github.com/Gabriel439/post-rfc/blob/master/sotu.md#standalone-gui-applications) of Haskell's support for standalone GUI Applications.

 ## Threepenny to the rescue
 A few weeks back I was asked to write a standalone GUI version of an existing Haskell commandline app.
 So I had to make up my mind about choosing a GUI library with an optimal fit to my needs:

-- provide a platform independent standalon GUI application.
+- provide a multi-platform (Windows, MacOS, Linux) standalone GUI application.
 - use functional reactive programming instead of event handler callbacks
 - provide a modern look and feel e.g. material design